-- 1. all unallocated options under the Option Plan of the Corporation, as amended from time to time, are hereby approved and authorized, which approval shall be effective until no later than June 1, 2024; and - 2. any one (or more) director or officer of the Corporation is, hereby authorized and directed, on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things that may be necessary or desirable to give effect to this ordinary resolution."
+- 1. all unallocated stock options issuable under the Corporation's Option Plan are hereby approved until May 1, 2028; and - 2. any one (or more) director or officer of the Corporation is hereby authorized and directed on behalf of the Corporation, to take all necessary steps and proceedings and to execute, deliver and file any and all declarations, agreements, documents and other instruments and do all such other acts and things that may be necessary or desirable to give effect to this ordinary resolution."

-Unless otherwise directed, it is the intention of the Management Designees to vote proxies in favour of this ordinary resolution approving the unallocated options.
-In order for the resolution approving the unallocated options under the Corporation's Option Plan to be effective, it must be approved by the affirmative vote of a majority of the votes cast in respect thereof by shareholders present in person or represented by proxy at the Meeting.
+Unless otherwise directed, it is the intention of the Management Designees to vote proxies in favour of this ordinary resolution approving all unallocated Options issuable under the Option Plan.
+In order for the resolution to be effective, it must be approved by the affirmative vote of a majority of the votes cast in respect thereof by Shareholders present in person or represented by proxy at the Meeting.

-Management and the Board recommend that Shareholders vote FOR the approval of unallocated options under the Corporation's Option Plan.
+Management and the Board recommend that Shareholders vote FOR the approval of all unallocated stock options issuable under the Corporation's Stock Option Plan.

-8. Approval of Unallocated Restricted Shares under the Corporation's Restricted Share Plan
+5. Approval of all Unallocated Restricted Shares Issuable Under the Corporation's Restricted Share Plan